Ignite Life Center Survivor’s Sister Speaks Out

 Azael and Yanediy Nunez left ILC about a month after this incident due to getting a job at a different AG church in North Carolina.

 “They looked at me like I was a ghost.
-They looked at me like I was Satan himself,” Velasquez said.
+They looked at me like I was Satan himself,” Velazquez said.

-On Wednesday several GPD Detectives, including Sergeant Pandak, will be giving depositions in Vargas’ case.
+On Wednesday, several GPD Detectives, including Sergeant Pandak, were supposed to be giving depositions in Vargas’ case but the hearing was canceled.

-Noel Cruz will hear a deposition from GPD Officer Ranisha L. Johnson on November 20.
+Noel Cruz is scheduled to hear a deposition from GPD Officer Ranisha L. Johnson on November 20.

 Former GPD Chief Lonnie Scott knew Mark Vega through his chaplain-hood at GPD.